Matthattan/Programming-Portfolio/README.md

 - Hangman with 20 words to guess from

 **07/10**
 - Madlib generator with 3 stories and various types of words to choose for.
 Could be improved with more appropriate use of classes/objects.
 May revisit this project

+**08/10**
+- Binary Search.
+Works with numbers and may be updated in future